ArchiveBox/docs/Upgrading-or-Merging-Archives.md

   # ... repeat the same for each collection if merging more than two
   ```

-2. Create a new empty archivebox collection in a new folder somewhere
+2. Create a new empty archivebox collection in a new folder somewhere, this will hold the new merged collection
   ```bash
   mkdir ~/archivebox_new
   cd ~/archivebox_new